 Measure your three containers.
 How much does each one hold?
-Show what you did.
-Include any number sentences.
+Write the measurements in both millilitres and in litres.
+Show your calculations.

 Apply your learning:

 Compare the containers.
 Put them in order by how much they hold.
 Explain how you did it.